Common Questions

 Fern is a small practice operating from a home office, so my overhead costs are low, allowing me to provide competitive fees.

 I believe that environmental sustainability should be considered in every project from the earliest possible stage.
-This should be done in a way which seeks to reduce carbon emissions whilst at the same time remaining within the Client’s budget and respecting the other project aspirations.
+This should be done in a way which seeks to reduce carbon emissions and provide comfort benefits to the Client, whilst at the same time remaining within the project budget and respecting the other project aspirations.

 Fern believes in a fabric-first approach to design, focusing on: